kellym/lint-my-pr/README.md

 # Lint My PR

 This automates the process of linting pull requests and adds comments to the lines with problems.
-There are other linters available for Travis, but none of them create comments to mark problem lines.
+There are other linters available for Travis, but none of them create comments to mark problem lines, and others require way too much configuration.

 Setup is simple.